top of page

 What is ART?

-Accelerated Resolution Therapy (ART) is a form of therapy that utilizes eye movements combined with Voluntary Memory/ Image Replacement that work to reprogram the way in which distressing images and memories are stored in the brain.
-ART simulates the same type of brain activity that occurs during the R.E.M. stage of sleep.
-ART has been shown to facilitate new patterns of thought and behaviour.
+ART is a form of therapy that uses eye movements or bilateral stimulation combined with memory image replacement that works to reprogram the way distressful images are stored in the brain.
+ART has been demonstrated to create new patters of behaviour and thought.

-Many people will experience significant relief from their symptoms after only one session.
-On average, ART resolves the presenting problem in two to five sessions, depending on the severity and complexity of the problem.
-Clients may wish to continue with ART therapy to resolve other issues, or follow-up with traditional talk therapy.
+ART does not involve talking.
+Many people experience significant relief after only one session.
+On average ART resolves the presenting problem in two to five sessions, depending on the severity of the problem.
+Clients may wish to only use ART therapy, or may continue with traditional talk therapy once they've experience relief from the presenting issue.

-ART is officially recognized by the National Registry of Evidence Based Programs and Practices (NREPP ) as an effective psychotherapy for trauma, depression, stress, and personal resilience.
-ART was also classified as a promising therapy for symptoms of phobia, panic, anxiety, sleep disorders, disruptive and antisocial behaviours, general functioning and well-being.
+ART is officially recognized as an effective psychotherapy for trauma, depression, stress, and personal resilience.
+It is classified as a promising therapy for phobias, panic, anxiety, and sleep disorders.

 For more information: Accelerated Resolution Therapy